noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 - customize the docker user via task.user
   - su-exec requires task.user to be set to `root` then you can drop privs at runtime
 - config attrs
-  - image
+  - image: either a remote registry or use artifact + load for tarball
   - image pull timeout
-  - args: for cmd
+  - args: for cmd else passed to container
-  - auth: for registry
-  - auth_Soft_Fail
+  - auth_soft_fail: dont fail on auth errs, resorts to to clients conf.auth.helper if exists
-  - command
+  - command: override img command
-  - cpuset_cpus
+  - cpuset_cpus: set which cpu(s) to run on, 0 indexed
   - dns_search_domains: use network.dns if using group.network.bridge
   - dns_options: use network.dns if using group.network.bridge
   - dns_Servers: use network.dns if using group.network.bridge
-  - entrypoint
+  - entrypoint: override img entrypoint
-  - extra_hosts
-  - force_pull
+  - extra_hosts: updates /etc/host; use sidecar_task.config instead when using consul connect + bridge; doesnt work right with more than 1 task in a group
+  - force_pull: whether to force pull; images without tags/latest are always pulled
-  - healthchecks
+  - healthchecks: override img healthchecks
-  - hostname
+  - hostname: every instance of this task will use this hostname
-  - init
-  - interative
+  - init: use docker init system,set false if cunt already uses something like yelps dumbinit
+  - interative: keep stdin open
-  - sysctl
+  - sysctl: sysctl conf on cunt start
-  - ulimit
-  - priviledged: also requires nomad agent + docker daemon to permit priviledged cotnainers
+  - priviledged: also requires nomad agent + docker daemon to permit priviledged cunts
-  - ipc_mode: requires nomad agent to permit priviledged containers
+  - ipc_mode: none|host requires nomad agent to permit priviledged containers
-  - ipv4_address
-  - ipv6_address
-  - labels
-  - load: load image from tarfile instead of remote registry (sweet)
-  - logging:
-  - mac_address
+  - ipv4_address: requires a user defined network
+  - ipv6_address: requires a user defined network
+  - labels: set when cunt starts
+  - mac_address: set a specific mac addr
-  - memory_hard_limit: if set task.resource.memory becomes a soft limit passed to docker as memory_reservation
+  - memory_hard_limit: if set, then task.resource.memory becomes a soft limit passed to docker as memory_reservation
-  - network_aliases: requires network_mode = user-network
   - network_mode: bridge|nat|host|none|container:name|or-anything-here
     - read this again when setting up networking, there are a bunch of branches
   - pid_mode: host|dont set; host requires nomad agent to permit priviledged containers